PAMinerva/paminerva.github.io/docs/LearnVulkan/A.02-Matrices.md

 <br>

-# 4 - The transpose of a matrix
+# 4 - Transpose of a matrix

 The transpose of a matrix $\mathbf{M}$ is often denoted with $\mathbf{M}^T$.
 The transpose can be derived from the original matrix by simply interchanging its rows and columns.